Close Button Close Button

 What is 15G and 15H?

-15G and 15H are self-declaration forms that individuals submit to exempt them from tax as their income is below the taxable limit[1] .
-You can avoid TDS (Tax Deducted at Source) on your income by submitting either of the two forms to relevant organisations such as banks, post offices etc. While Form 15G is applicable for Indian residents under 60 years old, Hindu Undivided Family (HUF) and trust, form 15H is for residents who are 60 or above the age of 60 [1] .
-HUF cannot submit Form 15H [2] .
+Form 15G and Form 15H are self-declaration forms that individuals submit to exempt them from tax as their income is below the taxable limit.
+You can avoid TDS (Tax Deducted at Source) on your income by submitting either of the two forms to the relevant organisations such as banks, post offices, etc. While Form 15G is applicable for Indian residents under 60 years old, Hindu Undivided Family (HUF) and trust, 15H form is for residents who are 60 or above the age of 60.
+HUF cannot submit Form 15H.

 When should you submit Form 15G or 15H?

 Ideally, these forms have to be submitted at the beginning of the financial year to prevent TDS deductions on the income interest from the onset.
-You need to submit Form 15G/15H every year to claim tax exemption as their validity is only for a year.
-In case, you were unable to submit the form at the beginning, you can submit it any time of the year to avoid further deductions.
-To claim a refund of excess TDS deducted due to delay or non-submission of form 15G or 15H, you need to file your Income Tax Return (ITR) first.
+You need to submit Form 15G/15H every year to claim tax exemption, as its validity is only for a year.
+In case you were unable to submit the form at the beginning, you can submit it at any time of the year to avoid further deductions.
+To claim a refund of excess TDS deducted due to delay or non-submission of Form 15G or 15H, you need to file your Income Tax Return (ITR) first.

 What will happen after the submission of Form 15G/15H?